McFacts III: Compact binary mergers from AGN disks over an entire synthetic universe: Methods

-Integrating this density over the parameter-space of individual binaries ($\BinaryParameters$) we estimate the total number of expected gravitational wave observations from BBH mergers in AGN disks for our assumed synthetic universe, $\mu$.
-By integrating over a set of samples, we are effectively marginalizing over all the binary parameters in estimating $\mu$.
-However, we handle a restricted set of these parameters more carefully (masses $m_1$, $m_2$, and redshift at time of merger $\redshift_m$), estimating a detection-weighted density ($R(m_1, m_2, \redshift_m)$) for use in comparing the properties of predicted mergers to LVK events.
-The further integration in estimating $\mu$ is carried out by integrating over that density:

-As thus far, no confident LVK observations have claimed to have a total mass greater than $200 \msun$, we do not consider the detection of mergers with total mass greater than that limit.
+where $T_{\mathrm{obs}}$ is the time during the third observing run when at least two detectors were observing. \footnote{ The reasons for using a single-detector sensitivity model and a two-detector observing time is that in practice, many events observed only in one detector are dismissed as insignificant or marginal detections.
+Therefore a single-detector observing time would be optimistic. } As thus far, no confident LVK observations have claimed to have a total mass greater than $200 \msun$, we do not consider the detection of mergers with total mass greater than that limit.

-Our detection model is consistent with prior work (see Section IIB of \citet{st_inference_interp}), and we assume a detection criteria such that a single interferometer may observe an event with a predicted signal-to-noise ratio (SNR) satisfying $\mathrm{SNR} > 8$ during LIGO's third observing run.